-The combined financial statements present the financial position, statement of operations, Parent company equity and cash flows of the Cerence business.
+The combined financial statements present the statement of operations, changes in Parent company equity and cash flows of the Cerence business.
 All significant balances and transactions between entities in the Cerence business have been eliminated for these combined financial statements.
-All significant balances between Parent (excluding the Cerence business) and the Cerence business are included in Parent company equity in the Combined Balance Sheets.
+All significant balances between Parent (excluding the Cerence business) and the Cerence business are included in Parent company equity in the Combined Statement of Changes in Parent Company Equity.